Putrajaya Travel Tips

 (9 July, 2016)

-(GPS: 2.90443, 101.68054) is the administrative capital of Malaysia.
-It is a planned city built over land that was once palm oil plantations and disused tin mines.
+(GPS: 2.90443, 101.68054), the administrative capital of Malaysia.
+While Kuala Lumpur remains as the Federal Capital, Putrajaya was developed as a planned city on land that was once palm oil plantations and disused tin mines, to house the administrative centre of the country.
 A visit to Putrajaya is similar to visiting Epcot Center in Disney World - the architectural styles transport you to various countries of the world, from the Taj Mahal to Central American pyramids to some of the state of the art buildings.

 I have visited Putrajaya a few times, during the day, evening and night.
 The shots you see on this page were taken from two of those trips.
 One of them was made with a few of my former school mates, friends whom I have not met for many years.